Haskeeb265/obsidian-vault/4 - Journal/Friday, 27th Dec, 2024.md

 The year is about to end.
 Even though I thought this would be my year, it didn't turn out to be that.
 However it did gave me a tons of new experiences.

-The best thing 2024 g
+The best thing 2024 gave me is my universe.
+Was it June or was it July?
+I don't remember exactly but boy was it one heck of a change.